quantifiedcode/python-anti-patterns/docs/django/all/performance/inefficient_database_queries.rst

         do_something(car.make)

 Even though this code works and looks harmless, it can kill you in production.
-You think, you are actually just accessing the ``make`` field, but you are actually retrieving ALL data from your database:
+You think, you are actually just accessing the ``make`` field, but you are actually retrieving ALL data from your database, once you start iterating over the retrieved QuerySet:

 .. code:: sql

     SELECT make, model, wheels, ...
 FROM vehicles_cars;

 Especially, if you have many fields on your model and/or if you got millions of records in your table, this slows down the response time of your applications significantly.
+As QuerySets are cached upon evaluation, it will hit your database only once, but you'd better be carful.

 Best practice
 -------------

+## Use ``.values()``
 To avoid such a scenario, make sure you only query the data you really need for your program.
 Use ``.values()`` to restrict the underlying SQL query to required fields only.

 .. code:: python